Category Archives: Reading Enrichment

 Then click the word “hint”.
 That will give you the words and you will be able to check to see if your guesses are correct.
 Correct your work on your recording sheet.

-6. On your recording sheet, build a 2 column form like the game you played in step 5.
+6. On your recording sheet, build 2 columns like the game you played.
 Use these 5 words.
-If needed, use a dictionary to help you with your definitions.

 minute, coordinates, produce, entrance, down

-7. Make an answer key to go along with your definitions.
+7. Make an answer key to go along with your game.

 8. Share your language arts mini spark recording page with your teacher/EY coordinator.